akihirao/At_Reseq_sim/README.md

 ## Initial setting
-* The number of mutation per nuclear genome: 2000 SNPs, 1000 INDELs
+* The number of mutations per nuclear genome: 2000 SNPs, 1000 INDELs
-* Fastq-file coverage: 50x on nuclear genome, 200x on chloroplast genome, 6000x on mitochondoria genome<sup>*1</sup>
+* Fastq-file coverage<sup>*</sup>: 50x on nuclear genome, 200x on chloroplast genome, 6000x on mitochondoria genome

-<sup>*1</sup>: The coverage values were derived from our real data.
+*: The coverage values were derived from our real data.

 ## Flowchart